 The tone had altered.
 Even prior to this stage of the talk it was easy to sense that Regner had been anticipating the potential need to stifle Nowry.
 Call it the nature of their relationship.
 But it was still loose, that is until Nowry sought Regner’s perspective on the procedures.

 Regner’s response in totality, which included the word “pull-ups” cited seven times, and “rope climbs” or “climb rope” another three, was intended to redirect Nowry’s focus on his preparation for competition.
-The exercises were in large but a euphemism.
+The exercises were but a euphemism.
 To Regner, the issue at hand was less about a lack of pull-ups — and more about pushing Nowry away from being concerned with items outside of his control.
 A white flag was never waved during the exchange.
 Nowry shot back that he understood what his job entailed, and that he exhibited a firm grasp of the work needing to be done in order to make the Olympic Team.

 Still, the sudden shift in the conversation was jarring for some listeners.
 Although, Tellgren and Mango were not particularly stunned with what they heard.